Brit Miller

-Brit William Miller (born September 15, 1986) is a former American football fullback.
+Brit William Miller (born September 15, 1986) is an American former professional football player who was a fullback in the National Football League (NFL).
+He played college football for the Illinois Fighting Illini.
+Following college, Miller was signed by the Carolina Panthers as an undrafted free agent in 2009.
+He was also a member of the San Francisco 49ers and St. Louis Rams.

+Early life

 Miller was born in Decatur, Illinois and attended high school at Eisenhower High School in the same city.
-He played college football at University of Illinois.
-Following college, Miller was signed by the Carolina Panthers as an undrafted free agent in 2009.
-He also played for the San Francisco 49ers and St. Louis Rams.
-He was eventually waived by the Rams on November 20, 2012.

 College career

-Miller played college football at Illinois, playing at linebacker.
+Miller played college football for the Illinois Fighting Illini, playing at linebacker.